Schwarz lemma from a K\"ahler manifold into a complex Finsler manifold: Some applications of the Schwarz lemma

 \begin{corollary} Suppose that $(M,ds_M^2)$ is a K\"ahler manifold with a pole $p$ such that its holomorphic sectional curvature is non-negative and its sectional curvature is bounded from below.
 Suppose that $(N,H)$ is a strongly pseudoconvex complex Finsler manifold whose holomorphic sectional curvature satisfies $K_H \leq K_2$ for a constant $K_2<0$.
 Then any holomorphic mapping $f$ from $M$ into $N$ is a constant. \end{corollary}

-\begin{corollary} Suppose that $(M,ds^2_M)$ is a complete K\"ahler manifold such that its holomorphic sectional curvature is bounded from below by a constant $K_1$ and its sectional curvature is also bounded from below.
-Suppose that $(N,H)$ is a strongly pseudoconvex complex Finsler manifold such that its holomorphic sectional curvature is bounded from above by a negative constant $K_2$.
-Let $f:M\rightarrow N$ be a holomorphic mapping.
-Then
+\begin{corollary} Suppose that $(M,h)$ is a complete K\"ahler manifold such that its holomorphic sectional curvature is non-negative and its sectional curvature is bounded from below.
+Suppose that $(N,H)$ is a strongly pseudoconvex complex Finsler manifold whose holomorphic sectional curvature satisfies $K_H \leq K_2$ for a constant $K_2<0$.
+Then any holomorphic mapping $f$ from $M$ into $N$ is a constant. \end{corollary}

-\end{corollary} \begin{proof} If $(M,ds^2_M)$ is a complete K\"ahler manifold without cut points, then all those Propositions, Lemmas and Theorems used in the proof of Theorem \ref{t-1.2} still hold.